 Serious investigations in this regard were undertaken by the Queensland Government from 1998 to 2000, resulting in a proposal to establish 'Green Hills' dam, named after a property on the Gilbert River.
-In 2008, Etheridge Shire Council sought further investigations into the irrigation potential of the region, based on its perceived significance as a nation-building initiative and as a driver for regional development.
-A multi-disciplinary team was convened in early 2009 to look at a range of issues and this report is an output of their work.
-The purpose of this report is to provide a balanced summary of the potential of the Gilbert River and to facilitate Government and private sector investment in the irrigated agriculture opportunities.
+In 2008, Etheridge Shire Council instigated further investigations into the irrigation potential of the region, based on its perceived significance as a nation-building initiative and as a driver for regional development.
+These investigations culminated in the joint State and Federal announcement of the \$10 million north Queensland Irrigated Agriculture Strategy (NQIAS) in late 2011.

+The purpose of this report is to provide a balanced summary of the potential of the Gilbert River and to facilitate further Government and private sector investment in the irrigated agriculture opportunities.

-The drivers for this renewed interest in the Gilbert River include: • the need to address the ongoing socio-economic disadvantage experienced in Etheridge Shire and
+The drivers for this renewed interest in the Gilbert River include: